artefactual/atom-docs/user-manual/administer/settings.rst

 ------------------------

 This feature allows :term:`administrators <administrator>` to enhance login validation by requiring the use of strong passwords.
-Strong passwords use least 8 characters, and contain characters from the following
+Strong passwords use at least 8 characters, and contain characters from the following
 classes: